LendingTree mortgage service review

 - Alerts on better deals.
 If LendingTree finds a lower rate compared to your current loan, it sends an alert to your LendingTree account.

 - Contact info shared with lenders.
 LendingTree shares your contact info with potential lenders that may email and call you with mortgage offers — even after you’ve chosen a lender.

 What is LendingTree?

 Founded in 1998, LendingTree is one of the leading online brokers for home loans, refinancing, reverse mortgages, home equity loans and other financial services.
-But it’s not a direct lender.
-That means that it won’t provide you a loan for your home — it’ll just connect you with a lender that can.
+But LendingTree is not a direct lender, so it can’t provide you a loan for your home.
+Rather, it will connect you with a lender that can.

 Frequently asked questions about LendingTree

 Michael Benninger is a personal finance writer at Finder.
 He is a former credit analyst and longtime freelancer whose articles have been published by Intuit, Blinkist, Business Insider and the Los Angeles Times.
 Michael graduated from Rowan University with a bachelor’s degree in business administration.
 When he’s not writing, you can usually find him watching movies, enjoying the outdoors or boarding planes to distant destinations.